Medically Reviewed By | Johannah Gregg, DNP FNP-C

 Knee sprains and tears are two of the most common injuries in the knees, and two of the most common injuries in general, among athletes.

 Ligaments are the parts in our knees that act as the connecting tissue and hold all the bones together.
+Ligaments stabilize the knee’s allowing the human body to pivot and run backwards on command.
 When you overstretch or strain some or all of the little fibers that make up ligaments, sprains occur and can lead to severe pain.

 When one of the four main ligaments in your knee, including the vulnerable anterior cruciate ligament (ACL), tears partially or completely, it is a cause for concern.
 You should stop all physical activity immediately.
-You may hear a pop, experience intense pain, and be unable to put weight on it.
+You may hear a pop, experience intense pain, your knee may swell to twice its normal size and be unable to put weight on it.

 If you think you may have injured your knee in any way, you should stop running and seek help from a doctor.
 X-rays and other diagnostics will confirm an injury, and you will be put on a recovery protocol by a health specialist.
 Trying to run with acute injuries, even with some form of knee support, can cause a lot of damage to your joints and only make things worse.